 2019 Income Tax Brackets for Estates and Trusts

 Estates and trusts that generate income during the year are subject to their own tax rates.
 They're required to file IRS Form 1041, the U.S. Income Tax Return for Estates and Trusts.
 Their tax brackets are adjusted each year for inflation, just like personal income tax brackets.

-Trusts and estates can also take certain deductions, just like any other taxpayer, and they claim a deduction for any asset that's transferred to a beneficiary.
+Trusts and estates can also take certain deductions on their returns, as other taxpayers can.
+They can claim a deduction for any asset that's transferred to a beneficiary.
 These income distributions are reported on Schedule K-1, which is sent to the recipient as well as to the IRS, and they're then reportable by the beneficiary as income.

 Which Estates and Trusts Must File Form 1041?